-6. The Department of State may adopt by rule requirements for incorporating materials pursuant to this paragraph.

-(j) A rule published in the Florida Administrative Code must be indexed by the Department of State within 90 days after the rule is filed.
-The Department of State shall by rule establish procedures for indexing rules.

-(k) An agency head may delegate the authority to initiate rule development under subsection (2); however, rulemaking responsibilities of an agency head under subparagraph (3)(a)1., subparagraph (3)(e)1., or subparagraph (3)(e)6. may not be delegated or transferred.

-(2) RULE DEVELOPMENT; WORKSHOPS; NE-GOTIATED RULEMAKING.-

-(a) Except when the intended action is the repeal of a rule, agencies shall provide notice of the development of proposed rules by publication of a notice of rule development in the Florida Administrative Weekly before providing notice of a proposed rule as required by paragraph (3)(a).
-The notice of rule development shall indicate the subject area to be addressed by rule development, provide a short, plain explanation of the purpose and effect of the proposed rule, cite the specific legal authority for the proposed rule, and include the preliminary text of the proposed rules, if available, or a statement of how a person may promptly obtain, without cost, a copy of any preliminary draft, if available.

-(b) All rules should be drafted in readable language.
-The language is readable if:

-1. It avoids the use of obscure words and unnecessarily long or complicated constructions; and public workshops, including workshops in various regions of the state or the agency's service area, for purposes of rule development if requested in writing by any affected person, unless the agency head explains in writing why a workshop is unnecessary.
+- 6. The Department of State may adopt by rule requirements for incorporating materials pursuant to this paragraph. - (j) A rule published in the Florida Administrative Code must be indexed by the Department of State within 90 days after the rule is filed.
+The Department of State shall by rule establish procedures for indexing rules. - (k) An agency head may delegate the authority to initiate rule development under subsection (2); however, rulemaking responsibilities of an agency head under subparagraph (3)(a)1., subparagraph (3)(e)1., or subparagraph (3)(e)6. may not be delegated or transferred - (2) RULE DEVELOPMENT; WORKSHOPS; NE-GOTIATED RULEMAKING.- - (a) Except when the intended action is the repeal of a rule, agencies shall provide notice of the development of proposed rules by publication of a notice of rule development in the Florida Administrative Register before providing notice of a proposed rule as required by paragraph (3)(a).
+The notice of rule development shall indicate the subject area to be addressed by rule development, provide a short, plain explanation of the purpose and effect of the proposed rule, cite the specific legal authority for the proposed rule, and include the preliminary text of the proposed rules, if available, or a statement of how a person may promptly obtain, without cost, a copy of any preliminary draft, if available. - (b) All rules should be drafted in readable language.
+The language is readable if: - 1.
+It avoids the use of obscure words and unnecessarily long or complicated constructions; and - 2.
+It avoids the use of unnecessary technical or specialized language that is understood only by members of particular trades or professions. - (c) An agency may hold public workshops for purposes of rule development.
+An agency must hold public workshops, including workshops in various regions of the state or the agency's service area, for purposes of rule development if requested in writing by any affected person, unless the agency head explains in writing why a workshop is unnecessary.
 The explanation is not final agency action subject to review pursuant to ss.
 120.569 and 120.57.
 The failure to provide the explanation when required may be a material error in procedure pursuant to s.
 120.56(1)(c).
 When a workshop or public hearing is held, the agency must ensure that the persons responsible for preparing the proposed rule are available to explain the agency's proposal and to respond to questions or comments regarding the rule being developed.
 The workshop may be facilitated or mediated by a neutral third person, or the agency may employ other types of dispute resolution alternatives for the workshop that are appropriate for rule development.
-Notice of a rule development workshop shall be by publication in the Florida Administrative Weekly not less than 14 days prior to the date on which the workshop is scheduled to be held and shall indicate the subject area which will be addressed; the agency contact person; and the place, date, and time of the workshop.
+Notice of a rule development workshop shall be by publication in the Florida Administrative Register not less than 14 days prior to the date on which the workshop is scheduled to be held and shall indicate the subject area which will be addressed; the agency contact person; and the place, date, and time of the workshop.